Is the Supreme Court’s legitimacy undermined in a polarized age? | WTOP

 A conservative court that quickly discards Roe will likely further that belief, given the central role opponents of the decision have played in mobilizing voters to support Republican candidates like Donald Trump.
 The result may be a further erosion of the court’s legitimacy, and a deepening of the partisan divide in America.

-This is an updated version of an article originally published on July 7, 2018.
+This is an updated version of an article originally published on July 7, 2018; it includes a correction to the number of votes cast in the most recent elections for senators who voted to confirm, or oppose, Neil Gorsuch.

 This article is republished from The Conversation under a Creative Commons license.
 Read the original article here: http://theconversation.com/is-the-supreme-courts-legitimacy-undermined-in-a-polarized-age-99473.